A man calculating his taxes or finances.

 Rocket Mortgage® lets you get started, sooner.

-What’s the first thing you should do when you know you’re ready to buy that first property?
+What’s the first thing you should do when you know you’re ready to buy an investment property?
 Get preapproved for a mortgage.
-It’s your proof that you have the money to do the deal, and you’ll need it to be taken seriously by agents and sellers.
-Take a minute to familiarize yourself with the regulations around the mortgage industry and the limits on borrowing for investment properties.
+It’s your proof you have the money to do the deal, and you’ll need it to be taken seriously by agents and sellers.

 The Regulatory Framework